Obamacare sign-ups steady as debate persists over its future

-WASHINGTON (AP) — More than 8 million people have signed up for coverage next year under former President Barack Obama’s health care law, the government said Friday, showing continued demand for the program amid ongoing uncertainty over its future.
+WASHINGTON (AP) — More than 8 million people have signed up for coverage next year under former President Barack Obama’s health care law, the government said Friday,a sign of continued demand for the program amid persistent uncertainty over its future.

-The enrollment report follows a federal appeals court decision this week that declared part of the Affordable Care Act unconstitutional, and cast a shadow over other key parts of the statute.
+The enrollment report follows a federal appeals court decision this week that declared part of the Affordable Care Act unconstitutional, casting a shadow over other key parts of the statute.

-Agency administrator Seema Verma said Friday’s preliminary report shows “stable” enrollment, and belies what she called “hysterical and inaccurate” claims by Democrats that the Trump administration is trying to sabotage the health insurance markets.
+Medicare agency administrator Seema Verma said Friday’s preliminaryreport shows “stable” enrollment, and belies what she called “hysterical and inaccurate” claims by Democrats that the Trump administration is trying to sabotage the health insurance markets.

+Nonetheless, Verma said premiums remain too high for people who don’t qualify for financial assistance.
+“The Affordable Care Act remains fundamentally broken and nothing less than wholesale reforms can fix it,” she said in a statement.

 New customers totaled more than 2 million people — an increase of 36,000 from last year.
-Although modest, that’s considered a positive sign because it reflects consumer interest.
+That’s considered a positive sign because it reflects consumer interest.

+The number of new customers had been slipping for several years after the Trump administration slashed the program’s ad budget, said Joshua Peck, a former Obama official.
+This year’s uptick “is a really clear sign that the marketplace is more resilient,” he added.

+Two big states that President Donald Trump carried in 2016 increased their “Obamacare” enrollment.
+Florida sign-ups topped 1.9 million, according to the report, an increase of more than 100,000 customers.
+In Texas, about 1.1 million enrolled, nearly 30,000 more than last year.

-The health law offers subsidized private health insurance to people who don’t have workplace coverage.
+The health law offerscomprehensive private health insurance to people who don’t have workplace coverage, with subsidies available for those with modest incomes.
+After years of ups and downs, premiums have stabilized and consumers have more options as insurers recommit to the program.
 Enrollment has been averaging about 10 million people per year in recent years.

-Yet more than 10 years after its signing, Obama’s health law remains in jeopardy.
-President Donald Trump and congressional Republicans have never given up their vow to repeal it, guaranteeing that “Obamacare” will be part of the 2020 political debate.
+Yet more than a decade after its signing, Obama’s health law remains in jeopardy.
+Trump and congressional Republicans have never given up their vow to repeal it, guaranteeing that “Obamacare” will be part of the 2020 political debate.

 Adding to the mix is the court decision this week that keeps alive a running argument over the constitutionality of the law.